Is It Safe to Travel to Turkey in 2026?

 Solo Travelershigh

-Solo travelers face significant risks of arbitrary detention and potential terrorist attacks, particularly in southeastern regions where travel is strongly discouraged.
+Solo travelers may face significant risks of arbitrary detention and terrorism, particularly in crowded areas like markets and transportation hubs.

 Business Travelersmoderate

-Business travelers may encounter operational disruptions due to civil unrest and arbitrary detentions, especially in the southeast where consular services are suspended.
+Business travelers should be aware of potential disruptions due to civil unrest and arbitrary detentions, especially in the southeast region where travel is discouraged.

 Familieshigh

-Families with children should be cautious due to the risk of terrorism and limited healthcare access in the southeast, where travel is not recommended.
+Families with children face heightened risks from terrorism and limited healthcare access, particularly in the southeast, where armed conflict is a concern.

 Remote Workersmoderate

-Remote workers may find urban areas like Istanbul suitable for work, but should be cautious of movement restrictions and potential unrest.
+Remote workers may find urban areas suitable for work but should avoid the southeast and border regions due to instability and connectivity issues.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Turkey.